alinex/node-alinex/src/doc/coffee.md

 CoffeeScript Tipr & Tricks
 =================================================

+CoffeeScript is used as development language because it is very easy to write and read.
+In my opinion it makes development and maintenance easier and faster.
+Specially in the callback sequences of JavaScript.

 This page lists some tricks and tips which are mostly not mentioned in the official docs.